simmundi/trurl/docs/query.md

 - an aggregator for some sort of statistics (e.g. counting an average of some property)
 - a set of entities
-- a `Selector` implenetation, allowing us to run a system on the selected entities.
+- a `Selector` implemetation, allowing us to run a system on the selected entities.

 ### Query examples